 Of course, one of the challenges to reducing unhealthy anger is that sometimes anger feels positive in the moment you experience it.
 Anger can give you a cortisol rush that makes you feel alive and energized.
 It can also help you avoid taking responsibility for your own decisions, since anger is a way of blaming others for your suffering.
 Plus, anger can temporarily give you what you want: It can distract you from pain and threatening feelings, while making others feel anxious or threatened, thus allowing you to gain the upper hand.
 No doubt Green is privy to these positive impacts.

-But regularly directing anger at someone is likely to make him or her less supportive of you in the long run and possibly withdraw, leaving you more isolated and vulnerable.
+But regularly directing anger at someone is likely to make them less supportive of you in the long run and possibly withdraw, leaving you more isolated and vulnerable.
 Feeling and expressing anger frequently is a drain on your body and health—not to mention your work life and relationships.

 If we make a commitment to ourselves to aim for healthier expressions of anger, we do a great service to ourselves and to others.
 Mindfulness, self-compassion, and self-awareness can lead us toward greater compassion for those around us, and to more authentic, happy relationships.
 It may take some discipline to look at anger this deeply, and there may be setbacks along the way.
 But, in the end, understanding and managing anger will lead to a more fulfilling and authentic life.